 Team charter canvas

 So, you’ve gathered a team of unusual suspects and diverse characters.
 How will you agree on your goals, expectations, and values?
 And how will you deal with challenging situations?
 Design a team charter together to avoid unnecessary counter productivity or unwanted surprises.
-And basically, it is good to know who you are traveling with!
-The Team Charter Canvas was created by the Design A Better Business Team based on ideas developed at CCA.
+And basically it is good to know who you are travelling with!
+The Team charter canvas was created by the Design a Better Business team based on ideas developed at CCA.Free download

-How to use the team charter canvas
+How to use the Team charter canvas

 You don’t always get to decide with whom you work with.
 Even if you do, there’s no guarantee that you’ll be successful.
 Conflicts of interest and differing values or goals often get in the way of a team’s progress.